shaik1813/OffPrice/CODING_STYLE_GUIDE.md

 -   Represents any user interaction or action that can change the state (e.g., button clicks, text input).
 -   Modeled as a `sealed interface` or `sealed class`.

-### 4. SideEffect
+### 4. UiEffect

--   Represents one-off events that should not be stored in the state (e.g., showing a Snackbar, navigation).
+-   Represents one-off events that should not be stored in the state (e.g., showing a Snack bar, navigation).
 -   Modeled as a `sealed interface` or `sealed class`.
 -   Exposed from the `ViewModel` via a `SharedFlow`.